-We want to make your Git or Mercurial development process easier in Bitbucket Cloud and so we’re excited to announce new support for your team’s branching workflow.
+We want to make your Git development process easier in Bitbucket Cloud and so we’re excited to announce new support for your team’s branching workflow.

 We heard that branches being named inconsistently was a common problem which resulted in a slower workflow and general confusion.
 Even when you’ve decided on a naming scheme, there is repeated effort naming branches, and errors can easily slip in.